 As they build out profiles for these readers, they can understand their content preferences, interests, and track behavioral data to find the right time to ask for a subscription.

-Crafting a new, strategic marketing plan for your business during “down” periods
+Crafting a new, strategic marketing plan for your business with a pure-play CDP

 There’s obviously a lot on marketers’ minds aside from work during crises.
 One way these professionals can alleviate their business-related concerns is to adapt as best they can.